Git-Mediawiki/Git-Mediawiki/docs/User-manual.md

 `git clone mediawiki::http://yourwikiadress.com`

-If you don't want to clone the whole wiki, you can run the command
+If you don't want to clone the whole wiki, you can import only some pages with:

-`git clone -c origin.pages='A_page Another_page' mediawiki::http://yourwikiadress.com`
+`git clone -c remote.origin.pages='A_page Another_page' mediawiki::http://yourwikiadress.com`

+and/or select the content of MediaWiki Categories with:

+`git clone -c remote.origin.categories='First Second' mediawiki::http://yourwikiadress.com`

-You can commit your changes as usual with the command
+You can commit your changes locally as usual with the command

 `git commit`